ninaboord/cold-email-automator/Personalized Cold Email Automator/readme.md

 - Use clear and specific language.
 - Include instructions on which LinkedIn details to reference.
 - Test different prompts to optimize email output.

+The script comes with examples in the prompts folder.
+You should modify them to suit your cold emailing needs.
+The reason why this tool uses templates is to ensure the email sounds like it was written like you -- not AI.
+You can use the following information in your prompt, as the AI is given the following information from the person's LinkedIn profile:

+- First name
+- Last name
+- Headline
+- Location
+- About
+- Education (school, degree, and field)
+- Current company
+- Current role/title
+- Current company mission (note this is GPT generated based on the company, so it may be less accurate for startups)
+- Current company description (from the company's page on LinkedIn)
+- Past experience (companies and their roles)
+- Gender (note that this is GPT generated based on their name, so if they have a nontraditional male/female name this could be incorrect)
+- Whether or not they are an alumni (based off of the school you specifiy under **`MY_UNIVERSITY`**:)

+    def __init__(self):
+        # Basic personal information
+        self.first = ""
+        self.last = ""
+        self.headline = ""
+        self.location = ""
+        self.about = ""
+        # Containers for additional data
+        self.domains = []
+        self.education = []
+        self.current_job = []
+        self.past_experience = []
+        self.emails = []
+        # Boolean flags
+        self.female = False
+        self.alumni = False

+    class Experience:
+        """
+        A nested class to represent work experience.
+        """
+        def __init__(self):
+            self.company = ""
+            self.title = ""
+            self.industry = ""
+            self.description = ""
+            self.mission = ""

+    class Education:
+        """
+        A nested class to represent education details.
+        """
+        def __init__(self):
+            self.school = ""
+            self.degree = ""
+            self.field = ""

 ---